mustafak43/bool8_t/README.md

 # bool8_t
 8 boolean values stored in 1 byte.
-It was originally created in 23rd May 2020.

 bool8_t is an unsigned 1 byte integer class that lets you to store 8 bools